 Luckily for us, one of our favorite bands, the bluegrass-inspired Punch Brothers led by MacArthur Fellowship award winner Chris Thile (a musical God if there ever was one), loves to play in Pittsburgh and often hit a new venue during each visit.
 The most recent of which led us to a night out at Mr. Small's Theater in Millvale, where we have one of the most enjoyable music experiences in recent memory.

-A Church Turned Theater
+Mr Smalls is a Church Turned Theater

 When you see Mr. Smalls from the front, you just know it is going to be good on the inside.
 The theater is a de-sanctified church that was converted into a music hall.
 The inside of the theater is covered with colorful tapestries adorning the walls and a disco ball hanging from the ceiling.